 As a conservation organisation, this is an important priority for Kings Park and Botanic Garden.
 The benefits for unstructured outdoor activity for children on mental health, social and cognitive skills, problem solving, physical fitness and healthy development are also clear.

-This project was originally made possible through a large cross-sector partnership with Rio Tinto, the Friends of Kings Park, Lotterywest, Solar Cities and the Water Corporation.
+The first stage of this project was originally made possible through a large cross-sector partnership with Rio Tinto, the Friends of Kings Park, Lotterywest, Solar Cities and the Water Corporation.

 - Nature Play WA website